-Are you wondering how to practice elimination communication (EC)?
-This overview of Natural Infant Hygiene 101 will explain how to get started.
+Are you wondering how to practice elimination communication?
+This overview of EC 101 will help you get started.

 - Figuring out when to offer your baby the chance to eliminate outside of a diaper.